tensorflow/tfjs/GALLERY.md

 - [trynottolaugh](http://trynottolaugh.net) - Try not to laugh game with face landmark detection if you laugh during video you lose!
 - [Neuroglancer](https://github.com/google/neuroglancer) - A browser-based app for examining 3D volumetric neuroimaging data.
 - [Chester Radiology Assistant](https://mlmed.org/tools/xray) - A web-based tool for diagnosing chest x-ray images.
+- [Membrane](https://membrane.today) - An interactive audiovisual tone mirror that responds to nose movement, by Ashlin Aronin.

 ## Tutorials